 For more information on merging your Marketo instance, download our worksheet to get your team started.

-If you have any questions about merging Marketo instances, or if you just want to chat marketing automation, reach out to me and I would be happy to help!
+If you have any questions about merging Marketo instances, or if you just want to chat marketing automation, reach out to us and we would be happy to help!